DaDa0o0/Gaussian_Splatting_Docker/README.md

-# 3D Gaussian SPlatting Docker Setup
+# 3D Gaussian Splatting Docker Setup

 ## 1. Install Nvidia Driver
 make sure you have the  nvidia driver is compatible with your cuda version 11.8